 This use of the supers was journalistic malpractice; the press had never covered a contested Democratic presidential race in this way.
 But the superdelegate system could only be misused because the anti-democratic institution existed.[5]

 Gaughan writes (pages 31 and 32) that the bias of party leaders didn't matter in 2016 because party leaders have little influence and are marginalized in modern campaigns, but by 13 Nov., 2015--that is, 2 1/2 months before the first contest of the primary season--NPR reported that, because of superdelegate pledges up to then, Clinton already had 15% of the delegates needed to win the nomination.
 Meaning that, long before a single vote had been cast, Sanders, to get the nomination, would need to win enough actual votes from actual voters to take over 65% of the actual delegates in the primary contests, unless some of those supers changed their minds.
 Seems like some influence, right?
-Hilariously, Gaughan tries to use New Hampshire as his example on this.
+Hilariously, Gaughan tries to use New Hampshire as his example of the alleged impotence of party leaders.

 "For example, before the New Hampshire primary, the Washington Post observed that 'the entire political establishment of New Hampshire publicly lined up behind Hillary Clinton.'
 Nevertheless, Sanders won New Hampshire by twenty-two points."That was, up until then, the largest margin in the history of that contest, and what Gaughan doesn't tell his readers is that those party leaders were so ineffectual that they turned a 22-point Sanders massacre of a win into a tie; most of New Hampshire's superdelegates lined up behind Clinton and the candidates left the state with 15 delegates each.[6]
 This was reported across the press, which declined to treat it as a headline-worthy scandal indicating a fundamentally corrupt process.
 The message in those reports was the same as the in-your-face message in all those accounts of the race that used superdelegate pledges: if you're a Sanders supporter, don't even bother to vote.